vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 Since I'm interested in rapid execution, I'm willing to trade off recordkeeping to some extent.
 So I don't actually check any boxes anywhere (physically or digitally) as I execute checklist items.
-Since many of the items are computer-based, I usually *can* check records of various sorts (browsing history, terminal history) if my attention wavers and I want to double-check if I executed a step.
+Since many of the items are computer-based, I usually *can* look at records of various sorts (browsing history, terminal history) if my attention wavers and I want to double-check if I executed a step.

 ### Checklist redundancy